Anania Shirakatsi: Reemergence in the modern period

 Systematic study and publication of his works began in the Soviet period.
 Ashot G. Abrahamian, who began his research at the Matenadaran in the 1930s, first published one of Anania's arithmetical texts in 1939, followed by a complete compilation of Anania's work in 1944.

-Abrahamian's work was not received with universal acclaim.
-One critic objected to his 1944 compilation for attributing disputed works to Anania.
+One critic objected to his compilation for attributing disputed works to Anania.
 Abrahamian and Garegin Petrosian published an updated edition in 1979.
-Some criticism persisted: Varag Arakelian noted a number of errors in translations from classical Armenian and concluded that a new translation of Anania's works was needed.
+Some criticism persisted: Varag Arakelian noted a number of errors in translations from classical Armenian and concluded that a new translation of his works was needed.
 Another Soviet scholar, Suren T. Eremian, studied the Geography.
 He insisted on Anania's authorship and published his research in 1963.

 The first translation of Anania's work into a European language was done by the British Orientalist Frederick Cornwallis Conybeare, who translated into English Anania's On Christmas, in 1896, and On Easter and Anania's autobiography, in 1897.
 Lemerle noted that Conybeare translated Anania's autobiography from a Russian translation, and it contains numerous serious errors.
-Renewed interest in Anania's work emerged in the West in the 1960s.
+Renewed interest in Anania's work emerged in the West since the 1950s, with a series of English articles in the Armenian Review.
 A French translation of his autobiography appeared in 1964 by Haïg Berbérian.
 Robert H. Hewsen authored an introductory article on Anania's life and scholarship in 1968.

-Greenwood argues that studying Anania and his works "resonated with twentieth-century political beliefs and offered a suitable subject for academic research in ways that works on medieval theology or Biblical exegesis did not.
-Anania came to be projected as a national hero from the distant Armenian past, linking and affirming past and present identities."
+Hewsen dedicated his monumental atlas of Armenia (2001) to Anania, whom he called "Armenia's First Scientist."